vectorgrp/vector-vscode-vcast/README.md

 In both cases, a progress dialog will be display as the test cases are computed.

+Note that the "ATG tests" menu is only available if you are using version of VectorCAST 23sp4 and higher.

 ### Editing an Existing Test

 To edit an existing test script, right click on an environment, unit, function, or test node